This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Oatmeal Raisin Cookies Recipe

-• Quick Baking: These cookies are ready in a flash; they only require 10 minutes in the oven.
+• Quick Baking: These cookies are ready in just 10 minutes.

-• No Chill Time: No need to let the dough rest in the fridge.
-Bake right away!
+• No Chill Time: No need to refrigerate the dough—bake right away!

-• Perfectly Spiced: Cinnamon adds that magical touch, taking the cookies to the next level.
+• Perfectly Spiced: Cinnamon adds a magical touch that elevates the cookies.

-• Small Batch: Ideal for solo indulgence or a cozy date night treat.
+• Small Batch: Perfect for a personal treat or a cozy date night.

-• Doubles Easily: Loved them?
-The recipe can easily be doubled for more cookie goodness.
+• Doubles Easily: Want more?
+This recipe can easily be doubled for extra cookies.

 Ingredients